Depreciation, amortisation, and depletion

 General start-up expenses for generating and maintaining business income are, as a rule, deductible for Swedish tax purposes.

-As a main rule, interest expenses on external loans are fully deductible, whereas interest paid to affiliated companies are deductible only if an exception applies under the Swedish interest stripping restrictions and to the extent that the arm’s-length principle is complied with.
-Under the interest stripping restrictions, in brief, a deduction is not allowed for interest accruing on an intra-group loan unless the true creditor within the affiliated group (i.e. the person entitled to the interest) is a resident within the European Economic Area, is a resident in a jurisdiction that has a tax treaty with Sweden and the treaty is applicable for the company, or is taxed on the interest income at a rate of at least 10%.
-Regardless, a deduction may be refused if the debt structure has been put in place exclusively or almost exclusively for the group to achieve a substantial tax benefit.
+Interest paid to affiliated companies are as a main rule deductible if the true creditor is resident within the European Economic Area, in a jurisdiction covered by a full double taxation treaty, or is taxed on the interest income at a rate of at least 10%.
+Regardless, a deduction may be refused if the debt structure has been put in place exclusively or virtually exclusively for the group to achieve a substantial tax benefit.

 Hybrid mismatch rules